guigolab/FA-nf/README.md

 **It's VERY IMPORTANT to have container images ready before running the download pipeline.
 Specially for Interproscan, it must be taken into account that ```IPSCAN_DATA``` container build argument must be the same as ```{params.dbPath}/iprscan/${params.iprscanVersion}```**

+For convenience and test purposes, some sample already downloaded datasets [can be found here](https://biocore.crg.eu/papers/FA-nf-2021/datasets/).
+You can simply extract their contents in your final ```dbPath```  location.

 ## Running the pipeline